Battle of Megara: Background

-Spartan role

 It is suspected that Athens prevented food supplies to gain control of Megara and prevent further invasions of Attica by the Peloponnesians.
 However, Athens' capture of Pylos in 425 detained the Peloponnesian army in Messenia, which lessened the importance of Megara to Athenians.
 Athens had also successfully trapped hundreds of Spartans on Sphacteria.
 The Spartans removed all military forces from Messina and arranged a truce.
 Ambassadors were sent to Athens without consulting Spartan allies.
 Athens had extensive demands, and Sparta requested a private discussion.

 Spartan allies were uneasy with the scenario.
 Megara had a distrust of the Spartans since the Revolution.
 Megarians feared that Sparta would turn over Nisaia to the Athenians.
 Meanwhile, within the walls of Megara, the Democrats planned to aid Athens in capturing the long walls of Nisaia.
 Athens then discredited the Spartan embassy because of its request for privacy and so the truce failed.

-Battle starts
+'Battle' in practice

 During the night, Athenians and their allies approached Megara from Minoa and the road to Eleusis.
 The plan worked, and the Peloponnesian garrison was effectively isolated from the city.
 As morning came, Megarian Democrats pretended to be outraged by the captured walls.
 The Democrats encouraged Megarians to open the city gates and attack the Athenians and then decorated themselves with oil to be easily distinguished from other Megarians.
 At the crucial moment, the plot was uncovered by the Oligarchs, and the gate remained closed.